The hugely popular Affordable Housing Conference returns for it's 12th year on 21st March.

 To see who attends please click here

-Looking at the key issues in New Legislation & Government Policy - Including the Housing White Paper, Starter Homes and other initiatives
+Looking at the key issues in New Legislation & Government Policy - Including the Housing White Paper, the Social Housing Green Paper and other initiatives

-How can the Government engage with the Private Sector and what opportunities are their for developers and Investors?
+How can the Government engage with the Private Sector and what opportunities are there for developers and Investors?

-Looking at the GLA - a review of the supplementary planning guidance and other Mayoral Policy - how does the Mayor see the market and what are the priorities for Housing Delivery?
+Looking at the GLA - a review of the new London Plan and other Mayoral Policy - how does the Mayor see the market and what are the priorities for Housing Delivery?